pingcap/docs/tidb-cloud/setup-self-hosted-kafka-psc.md

 ---
-title: Setup Self Hosted Kafka Private Service Connect in Google Cloud
+title: Set up Self Hosted Kafka Private Service Connect Service in Google Cloud
-summary: This document explains how to set up private service connect for self-hosted Kafka in Google Cloud and how to make it work with TiDB Cloud.
+summary: This document explains how to set up Private Service Connect service for self-hosted Kafka in Google Cloud and how to make it work with TiDB Cloud.
 ---

-# Set up Self-hosted Kafka Private Service Connect in Google Cloud
+# Set up Self-hosted Kafka Private Service Connect Service in Google Cloud

-This document explains how to set up private service connect for self-hosted Kafka in Google Cloud and how to make it work with TiDB Cloud.
+This document explains how to set up Private Service Connect service for self-hosted Kafka in Google Cloud and how to make it work with TiDB Cloud.

 The main idea is the same as we do in AWS:
 1. TiDB Cloud VPC connects to Kafka VPC through limit private endpoints.